DylDevs/ETS2-Lane-Assist-Mockup/CHECKLIST.md

 - Try sv-ttk for GUI instead of customtkinter (Possible in 2.0)
 - Add slight details and copyrights
 - Redine readme.md
-- Look into more open source licenses
+- Look into more open source licenses ✓ (Sticking with MIT)
-- Try to make preview window mockup (probobaly 2.0) ✓ (Sticking with MIT)
+- Try to make preview window mockup (probobaly 2.0) ✓ (Looks acheiveable, will try to add in a future update (maybe before 2.0))